aravindhk/QESummerSchool/Day-3/example7/README.md

     Make the following modifications in the input files:

     ```
-    * In the file 'Methane.scf.in' add in SYSTEM block input_dft = 'B3LYP'
+    * In the file 'pw.methane.in' add in SYSTEM block input_dft = 'B3LYP'
-    * In the file 'Methane.davidson.in'  set  d0psi_rs = .true.
+    * In the file 'turbo_davidson.methane.in'  set  d0psi_rs = .true.
     ```

-    Once these modifications are done, repeat steps 1, 2, 3, and use the script "plot_spectrum_hyb.gnu" to plot the spectrum.
+    Once these modifications are done, repeat steps 1, 2, 3, and use the script "plot_spectrum_hyb.gp" to plot the spectrum.